-Q: I have attended negotiation training sessions that have stressed the importance of thorough preparation.
+Here’s the question: I have attended negotiation training sessions that have stressed the importance of thorough preparation.
 I can see why this is valuable, but I have difficulty following through on this advice.
 Whenever I am facing an important negotiation, I resolve to gather information and plan my strategy beforehand.
-Yet amid all the other demands and distractions in my life, I inevitably fall behind and end up feeling underprepared.
+Yet amid all the other demands and distractions, I inevitably fall behind and end up feeling underprepared.
 Do you have any advice to help keep me on track?

-1. Create an appealing choice so that honoring your long-term goals meets your short-term interests.
+1. Create an appealing choice.
+Honor your long-term goals and try to meet your short-term interests, as well.
 Try to distract your “want” self (and your colleagues) from the hard work of preparing to negotiate by making the task more enjoyable and sociable.
 Instead of meeting around a conference table, go offsite to a trendy restaurant or hold a contest to see who can brainstorm the best ideas.

 2. “Tie yourself to the mast.”
 In The Odyssey, Homer’s protagonist Odysseus comes up with an ingenious solution to avoid temptation: He orders his men to tie him to the mast of his ship so that he will be physically unable to pursue the luring calls of the Sirens.
 Similarly, you can reduce the availability of alternatives that commonly distract the “want” self away from your goal.
 Devote a set time each day to prepare, during which you turn off your phone, work from a location without an Internet connection, or lock your door so no one can interrupt you.
 The point is to predict what usually distracts you and make it impossible for the distraction to intrude.